AugustRushG/AugustRushG/README.md

 - 👋 Hi, I’m @AugustRushG
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, computer vision in sports videos, in generic as well.
+Temporal action detection, Semi supervised learning
-- 🌱 I’m currently learning computer sciecne
-- 💞️ I’m looking to collaborate on computer sciecne
+- 💞️ I’m looking to collaborate on computer sciecne, AI, Computer Vision.
-- 📫 How to reach me by email xu2316430666@gmail.com
+- 📫 How to reach me by email august.xu@research.deakin.edu.au

 <!---
 AugustRushG/AugustRushG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.